-The bridge is renowned by its exquisite decorations.
-A pair of monkey and dog statue is placed at both ends for the bridge was started and completed in the year of the two animals.
-Porcelain bowls applied to endure the ends of the tile.
-There's a small shrine used to honor the northern deity Tran Vo Bac De who controls weather.
+The bridge is renowned for its exquisite decorations.
+A pair of monkey and dog statues is placed at both ends for the bridge was started and completed in the year of the two animals.
+Porcelain bowls are applied to endure the ends of the tile.
+There's a small shrine used to honor the northern deity Tran Vo Bac De, who controls the weather.

 Two major streets of Hoi An's old quarter are connected by this 20-meter-long bridge above the serene Thu Bon River.
 You can easily find art galleries and cafes line both sides of the peaceful street beyond.